cyborg5/Feather-CAD-Parts/readme.md

 I modified them to add pin holes circular sketches on some of the solder pads so that you can connect the pins and holes using modeled wires.

+Also includes some other miscellaneous parts not from Adafruit.

 Creative Commons Share Alike